innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_04.md

 Can we find a way of getting the robot to post a message to Python, and Python to respond with a message back to the robot that the robot can respond to?

 The original RobotLab activities include examples of round-tripping, with the simulated robot passing state out to a remote application, which then returned a response to the simulated robot.
-I'm pretty sure we can do the same, either with a predefined application or a userdefined function.
-THe latter would be best becuase then we could have an activity to write a helper application in notebook python that is called on by the simulated robot.
+I'm pretty sure we can do the same, either with a predefined application or a user defined function.
+The latter would be best because then we could have an activity to write a helper application in notebook python that is called on by the simulated robot.

 At the moment, I have managed to send a message to Py from the simulator via messages sent to the simulator output window.
-THere is a callback that sends messages back from Py to the sim outpur window, but as yet the robot py code running in the simulator is oblivious to returned messages.
+There is a callback that sends messages back from Py to the sim output window, but as yet the robot py code running in the simulator is oblivious to returned messages.
 (I need half a day, perhaps, a day, to actually get code into the simulator so the programme code can access it.)

 The following recipe shows how to overwrite the default collaborative `responder()` function with a custom one.